 3. Within sixty days after process has been served upon at least one of the defendants, the court, upon consultation with the parties over whom the court has personal jurisdiction, shall establish a track for each case pending in the court.
 During the proceedings, the court may, upon consultation with the parties, reassign a case to a different track from the initial track to which it had been assigned.
-The time for final disposition of cases by judgment on the merits or by dismissal, after the date on which the first defendant or respondent has been personally served process, shall be as follows:
+Except as otherwise established by supreme court rule, the time for final disposition of cases by judgment on the merits or by dismissal, after the date on which the first defendant or respondent has been personally served process, shall be as follows: